MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/usage-report.md

 Near the top of the page, you can select the time period for which you want to show data.
 The default selection is **30D** (30 days), but you can choose to show data for 3, 6, or 12 months, or for a custom data range that you specify.

-You can also expand **Filters** to filter all of the data on this page by package version, market, and/or device type.
+You can also expand **Filters** to filter the data on this page by package version, market, and/or device type.

 -   **Package version**: The default setting is **All**.
 If your app includes more than one package, you can choose a specific one here.
 -   **Market**: The default filter is **All markets**, but you can limit the data to acquisitions in one or more markets.
 -   **Device type**: The default setting is **All**, but you can choose to show data for only one specific device type.

-The info in all of the charts listed below will reflect the date range and any filters you've selected.
+The info in all of the charts listed below will reflect the date range and any filters you've selected (with the exception of **New users** in the **Usage** chart, which will not appear if any filters are selected).
 Some sections also allow you to apply additional filters.

 > [!IMPORTANT]
 > This report only includes usage data from customers on Windows 10 who have not opted out of providing telemetry info.